Ciego de Avila

 The capital is the city of Ciego de Ávila, founded in 1840 is characterized by the regularity of the grid layout and the presence of continuous portals and neoclassical columns of varied design that define the image of this territory.

 The origin of the name Ciego de Ávila is related to the Spanish Colonization.
 In those times it was referred to as “blind” a flat land that was surrounded (obstructed or walled up) by forests.
 And it is said that Ávila was the name of one of the colonists, although it is not determined exactly who he was or the role he played in the colonization of the region.

 With the passing of the years, really the centuries, the fertility of the land allowed the area to be populated and prospering.
 The locality that would later become Ciego de Ávila in particular, benefiting from being on the road by land from Havana to Santiago de Cuba.

-Moron.
 Known as the city of the Rooster.
-It is located to the north of the province of Ciego de Ávila in the central region of Cuba, under a cayería of vegetation and very beautiful beaches, infinitely escorted by the imposing Current of the Gulf.
+It is located to the north of the province of Ciego de Ávila in cuba the central region, under a cayería of vegetation and very beautiful beaches, infinitely escorted by the imposing Current of the Gulf.
 It’s the second most populated municipality of the province and in the cayería this nailed one of the biggest tourist poles of the country.
 It has patrimonial values that express a clear urban and territorial identity.